quiltdata/t4/UserDocs.md

 	p.copy("/", "target/directory")

-Packages materialized on T4 guarantee the immutability of constituent nodes.
+Packages materialized on T4 guarantee the immutability of constituent nodes, so long as the underlying S3 bucket has versioning enabled.
 Packages materialized elsewhere do not.
 The onus of keeping the package manifest consistent with the actual contents of the file (e.g. updating the package manifest every time the file changes) is on the package author.
 Additionally, even if package files get overwritten, there is no way of accessing the old files.

 ### Updating a package